AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-schema.md

 >[!NOTE]
 >
 >The logic for how data is fetched and formatted according to a schema, and how such logic is mapped to particular types, is up to the GraphQL runtime implementation.
-Implementations, however, should follow a conceptual flow that make sense in light of our understanding of nested fields: A resolve operation associated with the root `Query` or `Mutation` type is performed, which examines each field specified in the request.
+Implementations, however, should follow a conceptual flow that makes sense in light of an understanding around nested fields: A resolve operation associated with the root `Query` or `Mutation` type is performed, which examines each field specified in the request.
 For each field that resolves to a complex type, a similar resolve is done for that type, and so on, until everything has resolved into scalar values.

 {{$include /help/_includes/graphql-rest-related-links.md}}